S H A M E , S T I G M A, C O L O R E C T A L

 Quality colorectal healthcare requires a deep understanding of the cultural and social background of bottoming to support patients' sexual wellbeing and digestive health.

-Bottoming is frequently associated with worries about how to 'prepare' for anal sex (that is, how to clean the rectum before sex, often via means of water enemas known as 'douching'), concerns about how to cope with pain, or anxieties about increased vulnerability to HIV transmission.
+how to prepare for anal sex ( how to clean the rectum before sex, often via means of water enemas or douching)

 Bottoming takes work!